microsoft/msagljs/website/docs/getting-started.md

 // calculate the layout and render renderer.setGraph(graph)
 ```
+#### From JSON

-Here we render a graph, parsed from a JSON string, with the DeckGL renderer
+Here we render a graph parsed from a JSON string with the DeckGL renderer

 ```ts build
 import { parseJSON } from '@msagl/parser'